-PREFACE ABOUT THE HANDBOOK Purpose and structure of the handbook
+PREFACE ABOUT THE HANDBOOK Purpose and structure of the handbook 1

-CHAPTER I BACKGROUND 4

 Civil society engagement with the UN: an overview of accreditation options 4

 What is ECOSOC consultative status and why apply?
 4

 What is the Committee on NGOs?
 What does it do?
 8

 Privileges, rules and responsibilities 10

 What is the role of the Secretariat/DESA NGO Branch?
 12

 CHAPTER 2 THE APPLICATION 16

 Overview of the application process 16

 Before the application 16

 Drafting the application 18

 Submitting the application 23

-CHAPTER 3 REVIEW OF THE APPLICATION 30
+CHAPTER 3 REVIEW OF THE APPLICATION 32

-Overview of working methods 30
+Overview of working methods 32

-Initial screening by UN DESA NGO branch 30
+Initial screening by UN DESA NGO branch 32

-Consideration by the Committee 31
+Consideration by the Committee 33

-Possible decisions and actions by the Committee 35
+Possible decisions and actions by the Committee 37

-Decisions/actions by ECOSOC 39
+Decisions/actions by ECOSOC 41

-CHAPTER 4 POLITICAL DYNAMICS Overview 42
+CHAPTER 4 POLITICAL DYNAMICS Overview 44

-difficulties in the process?
-42

-Analysis of State actors Strategies and tactics used to delay applications and deny accreditation 43
+Analysis of State actors 45

+Strategies and tactics used to delay applications and deny accreditation 52

-48
+Denial of the right to respond or speak 60

-Role of observer States 57
+Role of observer States 61

-Role of the chair and the rapporteur 57
+Role of the chair and the Secretariat 61

-Political dynamics of ECOSOC 58
+Political dynamics of ECOSOC Calls for reform of the NGO Committee 62 63

-CHAPTER 5 DEFERRED CASES: WHAT CAN NGOS DO?
-60

-Overview 60
+Overview 66

-Advocacy targets 60
+Advocacy targets 66

-Advocacy strategies/opportunities 64
+Advocacy strategies/opportunities 70

-Before submitting the application 64
+Before submitting the application 70

-During the review of the application 65
+During the review of the application 70

-Before a vote in the Committee 72
+Before a vote in the Committee 77

-Challenging decisions of the Committee at ECOSOC 74
+Challenging decisions of the Committee at ECOSOC 80

-What if your application is continually deferred, rejected or closed?
-77
+What if your application is continually deferred,

+rejected or closed?
+83

-CHAPTER 6 AFTER AN NGO OBTAINS ACCREDITATION 80
+CHAPTER 6 AFTER AN NGO OBTAINS ACCREDITATION 86

-Overview 80
+Overview 86

-Applications for reclassification of status 80
+Applications for reclassification of status 86

-Change of name 80
+Change of name 86

-Quadrennial reports 81
+Quadrennial reports 87

-Disciplinary action: withdrawal and suspension of status 83
+Disciplinary action: withdrawal and suspension of status 90

-How to advocate for your case 87
+How to advocate for your case 95